-All project reports made with Sinnaps can be generated within a specific time period as well as across the whole lifetime of the project.
+All reports made with Sinnaps can be generated within a specific time period as well as across the whole lifetime of the project.

 Project Report Sample

-There are numerous elements to a detailed project report.
-The format for project report writing is important to have solidified and consistent.
+There are numerous elements to a detailed report.
+The format for report writing is important to have solidified and consistent.
 Not all reports are the same.
 Structuring your document well is crucial, especially when a report is over 100 pages long!
 A consistent and formal style is what you should be looking to develop and follow.
 Clear headings and a logical order of content which allows for faster navigation are also essential to include.